LeeBohyun/SWE3033-S2023/week14/sqlite-wal-checkpoint.md

 3. Present experimental results

 4. Analyze the results
+  - The `wal_autocheckpoint` value determines the ~~ when using WAL for journaling in SQLite.
   - hint.
 Invoking checkpoint frequently can cause the performance degradation due to ~~~ .

 Organize the results and your answer into a single report and submit it.